umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/index.md

 ## Presentation widgets

 The widgets listed below can all be used to present content and media items in different ways.
-Use the Slider to create a slidehow with various news, use the Logo widget to showcase your business partners or use the Map to give a visual presentation of the area your company is located in.
+Use the Slider to create a slidehow with various news, use the Logo widget to showcase business partners or use the Map to give a visual presentation of the area the company is located in.

 More widgets can be added within the Slider widget.